Safehold (SAFE) Set to Announce Quarterly Earnings on Thursday

-Safehold (NYSE:SAFE) is set to issue its quarterly earnings data before the market opens on Thursday, October 21st.
-Analysts expect the company to announce earnings of $0.34 per share for the quarter.
-Parties interested in listening to the company’s conference call can do so using this link.
+Safehold (NYSE:SAFE) is set to release its earnings data before the market opens on Thursday, October 21st.
+Analysts expect Safehold to post earnings of $0.34 per share for the quarter.
+Persons interested in registering for the company’s earnings conference call can do so using this link.

-Safehold (NYSE:SAFE) last announced its quarterly earnings results on Thursday, July 22nd.
-The company reported $0.28 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.33 by ($0.05).
-Safehold had a net margin of 36.87% and a return on equity of 4.48%.
-The business had revenue of $44.21 million during the quarter, compared to analysts’ expectations of $45.25 million.
+Safehold (NYSE:SAFE) last posted its earnings results on Thursday, July 22nd.
+The company reported $0.28 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.33 by ($0.05).
+The firm had revenue of $44.21 million during the quarter, compared to analyst estimates of $45.25 million.
+Safehold had a return on equity of 4.48% and a net margin of 36.87%.
 On average, analysts expect Safehold to post $1 EPS for the current fiscal year and $2 EPS for the next fiscal year.

-Several research firms have recently issued reports on SAFE.
-Truist Securities increased their price objective on shares of Safehold from $72.00 to $80.00 and gave the stock a “hold” rating in a research report on Saturday, July 31st.
+In related news, Director Dean S. Adler sold 27,700 shares of Safehold stock in a transaction dated Tuesday, August 10th.
+The shares were sold at an average price of $90.42, for a total transaction of $2,504,634.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Dean S. Adler sold 13,100 shares of Safehold stock in a transaction dated Thursday, August 12th.
+The stock was sold at an average price of $90.64, for a total transaction of $1,187,384.00.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders acquired 766,514 shares of company stock worth $57,973,578 and sold 163,400 shares worth $14,621,046.
+1.34% of the stock is currently owned by insiders.

+An institutional investor recently raised its position in Safehold stock.
+Morgan Stanley boosted its holdings in Safehold Inc. (NYSE:SAFE) by 18.1% in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 107,391 shares of the company’s stock after purchasing an additional 16,487 shares during the quarter.
+Morgan Stanley owned 0.20% of Safehold worth $8,431,000 at the end of the most recent reporting period.
+Institutional investors own 25.61% of the company’s stock.

+A number of equities research analysts recently commented on the stock.
 Zacks Investment Research lowered shares of Safehold from a “hold” rating to a “sell” rating in a report on Thursday, September 30th.
-B. Riley reaffirmed a “buy” rating and set a $86.07 price target (down from $100.00) on shares of Safehold in a report on Tuesday, July 27th.
-Finally, Truist raised their price target on shares of Safehold from $72.00 to $80.00 and gave the company a “hold” rating in a report on Friday, July 30th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat.com, Safehold presently has an average rating of “Hold” and an average price target of $84.01.
+Truist Securities raised their price objective on shares of Safehold from $72.00 to $80.00 and gave the stock a “hold” rating in a report on Saturday, July 31st.
+Truist raised their price objective on shares of Safehold from $72.00 to $80.00 and gave the stock a “hold” rating in a report on Friday, July 30th.
+Finally, B. Riley reiterated a “buy” rating and issued a $86.07 price target (down from $100.00) on shares of Safehold in a research note on Tuesday, July 27th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the stock.
+According to MarketBeat, the company has a consensus rating of “Hold” and an average target price of $84.01.

-In other news, major shareholder Istar Inc. acquired 13,211 shares of the business’s stock in a transaction that occurred on Wednesday, October 13th.
-The shares were purchased at an average cost of $75.69 per share, for a total transaction of $999,940.59.
-The acquisition was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Dean S. Adler sold 13,100 shares of the firm’s stock in a transaction dated Thursday, August 12th.
-The shares were sold at an average price of $90.64, for a total transaction of $1,187,384.00.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders bought 739,891 shares of company stock worth $55,973,683 and sold 163,400 shares worth $14,621,046.
-Company insiders own 1.34% of the company’s stock.

-A hedge fund recently raised its stake in Safehold stock.
-Morgan Stanley lifted its holdings in Safehold Inc. (NYSE:SAFE) by 18.1% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 107,391 shares of the company’s stock after purchasing an additional 16,487 shares during the period.
-Morgan Stanley owned about 0.20% of Safehold worth $8,431,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 25.61% of the company’s stock.

 About Safehold